dashborg/hibiki/README.md

 * **Reference Documentation** - https://docs.hibikihtml.com
 * **Join Discord for Questions** - https://discord.gg/zbWV6ueED7

+Hibiki was featured in [Console](https://console.substack.com/p/console-99), a great newsletter for learning about open-source projects!

 ## Getting Started

 Getting started is easy.
 There is no JavaScript stack to set up, no boilerplate/scaffolding, and